GoogleChrome/developer.chrome.com/site/en/docs/webstore/program-policies/privacy/index.md

 articleClasses: cws-policy
 ---

-1. If your Product handles any user data , then you must post an accurate and up to date privacy policy.
+1. If your Product handles any user data, then you must post an accurate and up to date privacy policy.

 1. The privacy policy must, together with any in-Product disclosures, comprehensively disclose: